Julia Scarlett Elizabeth Louis-Dreyfus

 and Deconstructing Harry

 .
-She is a four time Emmy Award Winner.
+She is a five-time Emmy Award Winner.

 As usual, you can find the basics at The Other Wiki